smallrye/smallrye-stork/docs/docs/service-discovery/knative.md

 ```

 #### A few words about server authentication.
-Stork uses [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client#readme) to access the Kubernetes resources, concretely the `DefaultKubernetesClient` implementation.
+Stork uses Fabric8 Knative Client which is a [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client#readme) extension to access the Kubernetes resources, concretely the `DefaultKnativeClient` implementation.

+Since Knative Client is just an extension of Fabric8 Kubernetes Client, it’s also possible to get an instance of KnativeClient from KubernetesClient.

-It will try to read the `~/.kube/config` file from your local machine and load the token for authenticating with the Kubernetes API server.
+`DefaultKubernetesClient` will try to read the `~/.kube/config` file from your local machine and load the token for authenticating with the Kubernetes API server.

-If you are using the Stork Kubernetes discovery provider from inside a _Pod_, it loads `~/.kube/config` from the container file system.

-This file is automatically mounted inside the Pod.

 The level of access (Roles) depends on the configured `ServiceAccount`.

 You can override this configuration if you want fine-grain control.

 ##### Role-based access control (RBAC)
 If you're using a Kubernetes cluster with Role-Based Access Control (RBAC) enabled, the default permissions for a ServiceAccount don't allow it to list or modify any resources.
 A `ServiceAccount`, a `Role` and a `RoleBinding` are needed in order to allow Stork to list the available service instances from the cluster or the namespace.

 An example that allows listing all endpoints could look something like this: